nwyche9/Java_Data_Algo/README.md

     Binary Search is a folder with an implementation of the Binary Search algorithm

-    Binary Search Tree is a folder with an implementation of a Binary Search Tree
+    Binary Search Tree is a folder with an implementation of a Binary Search Tree using an array as a backing structure

-    Heaps is a folder with an implementation of a heap data structure
+    Heaps is a folder with an implementation of a heap data structure using an array as a backing structure